bclins/bclins.github.io/spring24/math342/notes.md

 1. Use Monte Carlo integration to estimate the double integral
 $$\int_0^1 \int_0^2 \sin(x y^2) \, dx dy.$$

+1. Use Monte Carlo integration to estimate the double integral
+$$\iint_\Omega \sin(xy) + 1 \, dx dy$$
+where $\Omega = \{ (x,y) : x^2 + y^2 \le 1 \}$.

 The method above assumes that we choose our points uniformly in $\Omega$.
 But we can actually use any probability distribution with support equal to $\Omega$ to approximate an integral.
 This is called **importance sampling**.
 If we have a method to compute random vectors in $\Omega$ with a probability distribution that has density function $p(x)$, then the importance sample formula is:
 $$\iint_\Omega f(x) \, dA \approx \frac{1}{n} \sum_{i = 1}^n \frac{ f(x_i) }{ p(x_i) }.$$
 If we randomly generate the coordinates of $x$ using a probability distribution like the normal distribution that has unbounded support, then we can calculate improper integrals like this example:

 2. Use importance sample where the entries of each sample input vector are chosen with a normal distribution to estimate:
 $$\int_{-\infty}^\infty \dfrac{\sin^2 x}{x^2} \, dx.$$

+The actual value of this integral should be $\pi$.
+In theory, Monte Carlo integration will give the correct answer on average.
+But in practice using the normal distribution doesn't work well for this integral because it under-samples the tails.
+A better probability distribution would be something like the Cauchy distribution or the Pareto distribution which we used in class.
+It can be tricky to pick a good distribution to use.